Should you hire a contractor, or a handyman?

 • Building shelves

 This list could go on and on, but you get the idea.
-If you’re going to re-side or re-roof your home, get a reliable contractor.
-But if you just need to put in a new sink or faucet, or want to install a ceiling fan or a new mirror in the bath, most handyman services can handle it.
+If you’re going to re-side or re-roof your entire home, get a reliable contractor.
+But if you just need to put in a new sink or faucet, or want to install a ceiling fan or a new mirror in the bath, hiring a handyman is the way to go.

 If you want to work alongside your hired help, that shouldn’t pose too much of a problem.
 Some handymen prefer to work alone, but most will work with you if you just want some help getting something done.
 You’ll likely get an hourly rate if you go this route.